smonagh/ArcheoStrength/README.md

 ## Installation

-This is still in its infancy, so the intall is fairly manual.
-An application installer will be created in the near future.

-1. Clone the repository
-2. Setup a virtual environment
-3. pip install -r requirements.txt
-4. flask db init
-5. flask db migrate
-6. flask db upgrade
-7. export FLASK_APP=starting_strength
-8. flask run
+For first time setup, run the install.sh script.
+This is only tested for Ubuntu 20.xx.
+However, it should be generally compliant for any system that utilizes the apt package manager

+## Usage
+Run the application file ArcheoEngine contained in the outermost directory.
 Then you can access the application in your browser by accessing http://127.0.0.1:5000.
-Of course, if you are already familiar with flask then you can edit most of these step according to your preferences.
+Of course, if you are already familiar with flask then you can edit the runtime application according to your preferences.